matthewLeFevre/Ken-Framework/readme.md

 ### Complete API overhaul

-- Actions are now called routes and can be created by specifying get, post, put, or delte in the controller
+- Actions are now called routes and can be created by specifying get, post, put, or delte in the controller.
 - Request parameters are now much simpler to define and are more traditional in use.
-- Functionality updates to the dispatcher class
+- Functionality updates to the dispatcher class.

 ## v0.4.2